KnightRiderSharad/Code-Editor/README.md

 JavaScript: The editor compiles and runs JavaScript code in an iframe.

 # Installation
-1. Clone this repository to your local machine. git clone <repository-url>
+1. Clone this repository to your local machine- git clone <repository-url>

-2. Navigate to the project directory. cd code-editor-web-app
+2. Navigate to the project directory- cd code-editor-web-app

-3. Install the required dependencies. npm install
+3. Install the required dependencies- npm install

-4. Start the development server. npm start
+4. Start the development server- npm start

 5. Open your web browser and access the app at http://localhost:3000.